 The recent success of deep learning has shown that a deep architecture in conjunction with abundant quantities of labeled training data is the most promising approach for most vision tasks.
 However, annotating a large-scale dataset for training such deep neural networks is costly and time-consuming, even with the availability of scalable crowdsourcing platforms like Amazon’s Mechanical Turk.
 As a result, there are relatively few public large-scale datasets (e.g., ImageNet and Places2) from which it is possible to learn generic visual representations from scratch.

 Thus, it is unsurprising that there is continued interest in developing novel deep learning systems that train on low-cost data for image and video recognition.
 Among different solutions, crawling data from Internet and using the web as a source of supervision for learning deep representations has shown promising performance for a variety of important computer vision applications.
 However, the datasets and tasks differ in various ways, which makes it difficult to fairly evaluate different solutions, and identify the key issues when learning from web data.

 This workshop aims at promoting the advance of learning state-of-the-art visual models directly from the web, and bringing together computer vision researchers interested in this field.
 To this end, we release a large scale web image dataset named WebVision for visual understanding by learning from web data.
-The datasets consists of 2.4 million of web images crawled from Interenet for 1,000 visual concepts.
-A validation set consists of 50K images with human annotation are also provided for the convenience algorithm development.
+The datasets consists of 16 million of web images crawled from Interenet for 5,000 visual concepts.
+A validation set consists of around 250K images with human annotation will be provided for the convenience algorithm development.